Disclaimer: Anything that you recognise isn't mine.

 "I'm fine, Ron," she whispered back.
 "Just a bad dream."

-"Yes," She sighed.
-Hermione had been plagued by the same dream almost every night since she and Harry had travelled to Bathilda Bagshot's home in Godric's Hollow.
+"Yes," she sighed tiredly.
+Hermione had been plagued by bad dreams since she and Harry had travelled to Bathilda Bagshot's home in Godric's Hollow.
 What happened that night was permanently lodged in her memory and, try as she may, she couldn't prevent it from troubling her sleep.
-Although she knew that Bellatrix was dead, and had been for months, it still did not quell the fear that woke her most nights.
+She also often had nightmares about the events of Malfoy Manor, and these ones were so vivid that there were times that she had woken up screaming in terror.
+Although she knew that Bellatrix and Nagini were dead, and had been for months, it still did not quell the fear that frequently woke her at night.

 "C'mere," Ron said, holding out his arm.
 Hermione snuggled against him gratefully, feeling completely safe in his embrace.
 They lay in comfortable silence, the only sound their slow breathing.